-My garden is part laboratory, meaning that I like to try new things, whether techniques or plants.
-One of my favorite seed companies is Baker Creek Heirloom Seeds.
-In the winter I love looking through their catalog while planning my Spring garden, reading the descriptions of plants from all over the world.
-I’m amazed by the boundless variety of plants from which they’ve collected seeds.
-Every year I pick some new things to try, but I’m actually trying to hone in on some favorites that I can plant and depend on every year.
-Purple Hull Pinkeye Cowpeas are on that list.
+I like to try new things, both techniques and plants.
+One of my favorite seed companies is Baker Creek Heirloom Seeds and it brightens my winter to look through their catalog and dream of my Spring garden.
+While reading the descriptions of plants from all over the world I’m amazed by the boundless variety of plants from which they’ve collected seeds.
+Every year I pick some new things to try, but at the same time I’m trying to hone in on some favorites that I can plant and depend on every year.
+Purple Hull Pinkeye Cowpeas are now on that list.

 I love this variety of cowpeas because when they ripen they turn a pretty purple, which makes it really easy to know when they’re ready to be picked.
 The hulls are edible, too.
 If you pick immature pods, you can break them into pieces, called “snaps,” and cook them with the cowpeas.
 One year I saved and dried the purple hulls and used them to make herbal teas just for fun.
 I can’t say I could really taste them since I combined them with other herbs, but they lent a pretty pink tint to my tea.
 It was just another experiment.
 I’ve had good luck with them for many years and haven’t had a problem with pests or diseases.

-If you don’t already have a Baker Creek catalog, do yourself a flavor (haha) and request a catalog.
-You’ll be amazed, and your horticultural horizons broadened!
+If you don’t already have a Baker Creek catalog, do yourself a flavor and request a catalog.
+You’ll be amazed and your horticultural horizons broadened!
 Purple Hull Pinkeye Cowpeas are a warm-weather crop, so plan ahead for next summer.

 Then I use my nifty Vidalia Chop Wizard to quickly chop an onion and throw it in the pot, too.
 Although I have a food processor, this gadget is quicker to use and clean up when I have a small job.
 (And it’s fun.)